Formatting Messages

 We are looking forward to Slack eventually releasing text inputs that perform like the one you are used to, especially for emojis.

-Images/files in Nightowl messages
+## Images/files in Nightowl messages <a href="#upload" id="upload"></a>

-Another alternative is to upload the file in the File Browser (located in the top left corner of your desktop Slack client window) and then click Share.
-After the modal pops up, instead of sending a message with your new file, you can click Copy Link and then use that URL in your message.
+Another alternative is to upload the file in the `File Browser` (located in the top left corner of your desktop Slack client window) and then click `Share`.
+After the modal pops up, instead of sending a message with your new file, you can click `Copy Link` and then use that URL in your message.
 When the message is posted, Slack will load or preview the file for the recipient.